unit9IT/grunt-glsl-threejs/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-04-08   v0.1.3   Now escaping quotes from glsl, comments with quotes will not break the js.
+Added jsunit test cases.
+ * 2014-03-18   v0.1.2   Fixed task name
  * 2014-03-18   v0.1.1   First stable Version